bpadgette/ozone/README.md

 Ozone's code:

-1. can use preprocessor directives freely; that is part of its charm and experience with macro pitfalls is expected.
+1. can use preprocessor directives freely; this is part of its charm and experience with macro pitfalls is expected of the developer.
 2. should implement containers where appropriate for a web-server; i.e. strings, vectors, and maps.
 3. is extensible; an Ozone handler is stateless with a simple signature so that it may be re-used across projects.